sara-sabr/ITStrategy/_pages/en/web-services-access.md

 To support the adoption of the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), ESDC needs to:

-- Grant access to the following Web site categories (or related categories) for IITB employees: Instant Messaging, Document Editing, Web Conferencing, Email and File Storage;
+- Grant access to the following Web site categories (or related categories) for IITB employees: Instant Messaging, Document Editing, Web Conferencing and Email and File Storage;
 - Ensure IITB employees' understanding of document classification and that Web tools available on the Internet are only to be used with unclassified data and information;
 - Perform an evaluation of security monitoring and classification tools to mitigate future risks associated with broader open access to the Internet; and
 - Review access rights to data and information.